-In this video you’ll see the playground at Ceperley Park, cyclists riding their bikes and people walking along the Stanley Park Seawall.
+In this video you can see the playground at Ceperley Park, cyclists riding their bikes and people walking along the Stanley Park Seawall.
 You’ll also see the sandy beach and views of English Bay.
-The video was taking on the first day of November.
-As a result, you’ll also see a part of Stanley Park at its peak of autumn colours.
+The video was taken on the first day of November.
+As a result, you can also see a part of Stanley Park at its peak of autumn colours.

 For information about other things to see and do at the park, see our article about Stanley Park.

 For information on other great beaches in the Lower Mainland, including English Bay, Kitsilano, Ambleside and others, check out Vancouver’s Top Beaches.

 Other articles that might be of interest include the following: